Lark, Tale Of Two Tunnels

 In a joint venture with United States Mining company in 1948, Kennecott gained access to the U. S. workings, and after 1952 to the former Ohio Copper workings below the Mascotte tunnel, wanting access the copper ore as part of its open pit mine.
 Kennecott would take the copper ore discovered, and the U. S. company would take whatever lead-zinc ore that was discovered.

-As an illustration of the agreements between Kennecott and USSR&M, Steven Richardson, a retired Kennecott geologist, recalls that UV Industries, as successor in 1972 to the United States Smelting, Refining and Mining company, leased its surface rights to the Reed Brothers, and whenever a Kennecott shovel approached old workings they had a loader ready to put the lead-zinc ore onto a flatbed truck, which then carried it down through Lark, and from there to Idaho or Canada to be smelted.
+As an illustration of the agreements between Kennecott and USSR&M, Steven Richardson, a retired Kennecott geologist, recalls that UV Industries, as successor in 1972 to the United States Smelting, Refining and Mining company, leased its surface rights to the Reed Brothers, and whenever a Kennecott shovel approached old workings they had a loader ready to put the lead-zinc ore onto a flatbed truck, which then carried it down Bingham Canyon and out to Lark.
+From there the ore was sent to Idaho or Canada to be smelted.

 After connecting with the Mascotte tunnel deep inside the mountain, the new Bingham-Lark tunnel continued another mile deeper into the mountain to access the U. S. mine workings under Galena Gulch, at what was called the No. 2 shaft that was itself a connection with the U. S. company's Niagara tunnel.
 The new Bingham-Lark tunnel and the connection to No. 2 shaft, and the later new Shaft No. 3 allowed the Niagara tunnel to be retired, and Kennecott and the United States company immediately set about removing all the the former surface structures of the Niagara tunnel at Copperfield.

 Mascotte Tunnel -- In-depth history and timeline of events for the Mascotte tunnel.
 Includes timeline for Bingham-Lark tunnel.